Arash-Barabadi/ROS2/03_Python_ROS2_Node_Creation/2_How_to_install_a_node.md

 [install]
 install-scripts=$base/lib/my_py_pkg
 ```
-## setup.py have 2 functionalities.
+## setup.py has 2 functionalities.
-### 1- to put your info, when you want to release the software.
+## 1- to put your info, when you want to release the software.
 ```python
 from setuptools import setup